CiscoSecurity/tr-05-module-maker/README.md

 SecureX Threat Response is a module-based product.
 Each module type represents an integration of SecureX Threat Response with a 3-rd party product.
 Modules types are represented by Module Tiles in the SecureX Threat Response UI.
 Module Tiles look like cards and contain a description of a module type and help create an instance of a specific module type.
-In order to create a module tile a user has to create its JSON and populate it with the required information for the module type to be created and visible in the SecureX Threat Response UI.
+In order to create a module type a user has to create its JSON and populate it with the required information for the module type to be created and visible in the SecureX Threat Response UI.
 Module Maker facilitates and accelerates the process of managing (creating, editing, saving and uploading) SecureX Threat Response module type JSONs.
 Users do not have to manage module type JSONs manually and are able to edit markdown conveniently.